This site is a Resource Centre devoted to Daylight-Loading Film Developing Tanks

 Daylight-loading tanks offer great advantages over those which have to be loaded in a darkroom or changing bag.
 The best known are those from the original manufacturer, Agfa of Germany: Rondinax and Rondix, made from the 1930s until at least the 1970s and designed for 120/620 and 35 mm film sizes.
 Clones operating similarly or identically were manufactured in Britain in the 1950s (Essex, Kent) and, in Soviet times, in Russia (Sputnik).

-Brand new daylight-loading tanks designed on Rondinax principles are being launched with a projected sales date of May 2018: LAB-BOX by ars-imago.
+Brand new daylight-loading tanks designed on Rondinax principles are being launched: LAB-BOX by ars-imago.
 Go to the website for further details.

 Rondinax tanks and their clones made up to the 1970s are now only available from such sources as eBay.
 They are still sought after in the 2010s because of the advantages they offer, especially to those who develop and then scan the negatives.
 In their time they were much more expensive than the conventional darkroom-loading spiral and tub type.
 They were the Rolls-Royces of the amateur film processing world.